rbawden/DiaBLa-dataset/README.md

 ## .json formatted corpus (containing all annotations)

-The corpus also exists in `.json` format, with extra annotations for each dialogue and each utterance.
+The corpus also exists in `.json` format, containing all annotations and information.

 Each dialogue file has the following dialogue-level information:
  ```
   "start_time": <DATETIME>,
   "end_time": <ENDTIME>,